 You can earn Go Far points several ways.
 The first is by using an eligible Wells Fargo consumer or small-business credit card on regular purchases.
 You can earn points as a welcome bonus and for your ongoing spending.

-With the Active Cash Card, you can earn $200 in cash rewards (20,000 points) after spending $1,000 within your first three months of account opening.
+With the Active Cash Card, you can earn $200 in cash rewards (20,000 points) after spending $1,000 on purchases within your first three months of account opening.
 You also earn unlimited 2% cash rewards (2X points) on purchases.
-New applicants receive 15 months from account opening of 0% intro APR financing on both new purchases and qualifying balance transfers (14.99% to 24.99% variable APR thereafter).
-Benefits include a cellphone protection policy that offers $600 of coverage, with a $25 deductible.
+New applicants receive 15 months from account opening of 0% intro APR financing on both new purchases and qualifying balance transfers (15.24% to 25.24% variable APR thereafter).
+Benefits include a cellphone protection policy that offers up to $600 of coverage, with a $25 deductible.
 There’s no annual fee for this card.

 The Wells Fargo Platinum card is also part of the Go Far program but it doesn’t earn a sign-up bonus or rewards on all purchases.
 Instead, you can earn with the Earn More Mall site (see below).
 The Platinum card additionally offers a 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers, then a variable APR of 16.49% to 24.49%.
 It also features a $0 annual fee.